pulumi/terraform-provider-newrelic/website/docs/r/insights_event.html.markdown

 # Resource: newrelic\_insights\_event

-Use this resource to create one or more Insights events during a terraform run.
+Use this resource to create one or more Insights events.

 ## Example Usage